 This is by far the best gluten free pumpkin bread I have come across.
 It is amazingly moist and delicious, when gluten free breads can be rather dry and dull all too often.

 This recipe is easy to make and low carb as well.
+It can even be made the same way as my bread machine pumpkin bread.

 If fresh pumpkin is out of season, feel free to substitute in canned.
 However, the flavor and health from roasting your own pumpkin is so worth it if you can spare the trouble.
 Just chop it roughly up into pieces, sprinkle with some extra virgin olive oil, and pop into the oven for about half an hour.